Soliton trains after interaction quenches in Bose mixtures: Conclusions

-Extensions of this work may include a systematic study of the effects of the coherent coupling of a two-components mixture \cite{Cappellaro2017, Tarruell2019,PhysRevA.92.063606}, the inclusion of long-range dipolar interactions \cite{PhysRevA.97.011604}, or the investigation of finite-temperature effects \cite{Lee_2018} across the normal-to-BEC transition in the attractive regime and its connection to the Kibble-Zurek mechanism \cite{PhysRevA.100.033618,PhysRevLett.122.040406}.
+The MI analysis can be used to study also other Bose-condensed systems.
+A sudden quench of the s-wave scattering length can be applied not only to atomic gases in the same or different hyperfine states, but also to heteronuclear bosonic mixtures.
+Moreover, in bosonic systems with spin-orbit and Rabi couplings the MI can be induced by varying these one-body couplings.
+However, our work strongly suggests that generically one cannot trust only the analytical calculations based on the most unstable mode of the elementary excitations: a comparison with numerical simulation is needed to obtain reliable predictions.
+Extensions of this work may include a systematic study of the effects of the coherent coupling of a two-components mixture \cite{Cappellaro2017, sanz2019interaction,PhysRevA.92.063606}, the inclusion of long-range dipolar interactions \cite{PhysRevA.97.011604}, or the investigation of finite-temperature effects \cite{Lee_2018} across the normal-to-BEC transition in the attractive regime and its connection to the Kibble-Zurek mechanism \cite{PhysRevA.100.033618,PhysRevLett.122.040406}.